GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 ## Add Invisible Digital Signatures in MS Word

 1. Open your MS Word document.
 Any changes must be saved prior to signing.
 2. If you have a purchased PKI credential installed on your computer, proceed to Step 3.
-Otherwise, insert your Federal Government-issued Personal Identity Verification (PIV) card into your card reader.
+Otherwise, insert your Federal Government-issued Personal Identity Verification (PIV) card into your card reader.<br/>
 3.&nbsp;Click the **File** tab.<br><br/>
     ![Add Dig Sign]({{site.baseurl}}/img/ofr_word_add_digital_signature_1.PNG){:style="width:70%;"}&nbsp;